History of Art

 • The materials and techniques used in art

 You’ll also investigate how people received art in different times and places.
-You’ll consider both western and non-western art.
-You’ll analyse artworks first-hand, giving you an expert understanding of them; developing your skills at working in the field.
+You’ll analyse artworks from across the globe first-hand, giving you an expert understanding of them; developing your skills at working in the field.
 You’ll also develop strong research skills, increasing your chances of success in your degree, as you learn how to find and apply relevant resources.

 • Museums and Society